 Wherever possible, investigative interviews do not occur in the place where the alleged conduct occurred (for example, at the school where alleged abuse occurred).

-With the consent of the witness (or the witness’s parent if applicable) an audio recording of the investigative interview will be made.
+With the consent of the witness (and the witness’s parent if applicable) an audio recording of the investigative interview will be made.
 The recording will be transcribed into a printed record of interview, a copy of which will be provided to the witness.
 The witness then has an opportunity to review the record of interview and provide any clarifications or corrections to the record or make further comment in relation to the investigation and resubmit the altered record, which then forms the agreed record of interview.

 Bests interests of the child